Toilet paper trophy hunters on a roll as U.S. shortages start easing

 In Europe, the shortages at retail stores may be less dire due partly to the fact that some production is done closer to retailers.

-“Normally there are fewer and larger factories in the U.S.,” said Magnus Groth, chief executive of Europe’s biggest toilet paper maker, Essity (ESSITYa.ST).
+“Normally there are fewer and larger factories in the U.S.,” said Magnus Groth, chief executive of Europe’s biggest toilet paper maker, Essity.
 Groth said Essity, which in the United States sells tissue products to businesses only, met a spike in European demand by boosting production, selling down inventory and securing extra transport capacity.

 The U.S. retail market for toilet paper was worth $9.7 billion last year, according to Euromonitor International.

-Procter & Gamble (PG.N) dominates with about a 29% share, followed by Kimberly-Clark (KMB.N), maker of Cottonelle and Scott, and privately held Koch Industries-owned Georgia Pacific.
+Procter & Gamble dominates with about a 29% share, followed by Kimberly-Clark, maker of Cottonelle and Scott, and privately held Koch Industries-owned Georgia Pacific.

 (Graphic: Bath Tissue sales growth since the start of this year link: here)